matter-labs/zksync-web-era-docs/docs/api/tools/block-explorer/batches-view.md

 2. Transactions

-- Lists of all the transactions that were included in this batch.
+- A list of all the transactions included in the batch.

 ![Batches transactions!](../../../assets/images/batches-trx.png "View batches transactions")